Brainnov/Project-Bedrock/README.md

 ## Troubleshooting

 - Ensured your AWS credentials are correct and have sufficient permissions.
-- Checked the Actions tab in GitHub for CI/CD workflow logs.
+- Checked the Actions tab in GitHub for CI/CD workflow logs and verified it.
 - Verified my kubeconfig and cluster status.